amannngpt/Superstore-Sales-Analysis/Documentation/DAX_Measures.md

 **PowerBI:**
 - Same as Excel
-- Used New Visual Calculation in the Calculations tab in the Home Ribbon for Delta using Custom
+- Used New Visual Calculation > Custom in the Calculations tab under the Home Ribbon